 The Company, through the succession of various predecessor corporations, has been in business since 1950.
-Beginning in 1992, the Company adopted a focused growth strategy to become one of the leading independent investment dealers in Canada.
-The Company has achieved this through significant investments in its business infrastructure, with a focus on building strong client relationships.
+Beginning in 1992, the Company adopted a focused growth strategy to become one of the leading independent, full-service investment dealers with capital markets operations in North America, the UK & Europe, Australia and Asia.
+The Company also has wealth management operations in Canada, the UK and the Crown Dependencies and Australia.